sidney-eliot/3d-artists-handbook/content/presentation/meta-rig.md

 ## Overview
-A lot of theory about meta-rigs is software independent.
+A lot of theory about meta-rigs is software-independent.
 I'll go over things using Blender 4.x for now, but will at some point also add Maya approaches.

 As we'll be using rigify to generate the control-rig, the meta-rig should be compatible with rigify.
 The best way of doing this is by starting with rigify's "Human (Meta-Rig)" _(Add > Armature)_ and then adding to that the bones that one still needs for the character.
 There's nothing special about this pre-made meta-rig, and one can easily replicate it with rigify's meta-rig building blocks, but sticking with the pre-built rig can reduce the chance of errors when generating the game-rig.